Table of contents

 Master of Science

-Chemistry, University of Michigan – Ann Arbor, Ann Arbor, MI
+Chemistry, University of Michigan – Ann Arbor

 Bachelor of Science

-Biology, University of Michigan – Ann Arbor, Ann Arbor, MI
+Biology, University of Michigan – Ann Arbor

-Include additional CV sections
+Include Additional CV Sections

 - Certifications: Professional certificates you’ve earned through classes or tests.